wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/integration.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
   :description: Learn how to configure the manager to connect Wazuh to external APIs.
-Check out the options, optional filters, and configuration examples.
+Check out the options, optional filters, optional settings, and configuration examples.

 .. _reference_ossec_integration: